Once (musical): Melbourne (2014–2015)

 The first Australian production premiered at the Princess Theatre in Melbourne on 26 September 2014, and ran through 1 February 2015.
 Tom Parsons and Madeleine Jones played Guy and Girl.
 It was presented in association with the Melbourne Theatre Company.

 Seoul (2014–2015)

-The first non-English production by Seensee Company, premiered on 14th, December 2014, scheduled to run through 29 March 2015.
-Do-hyun Yoon and Chang-hee Lee play Guy, Mi-do Jeon and Ji-yeon Park play Girl.
+The first non-English production was presented by Seensee Company and premiered on 14 December 2014, scheduled to run through 29 March 2015.
+Do-hyun Yoon and Chang-hee Lee played Guy, and Mi-do Jeon and Ji-yeon Park played Girl.

 Toronto (2015)

 A Canadian company opened 10 February and played through 28 June 2015 at the Ed Mirvish Theatre.
 The production starred Ian Lake as Guy and Trish Lindström as Girl.
-It garnered seven Dora Mavor Moore Award nominations in the Musical Theatre Division and won three, for Outstanding Production, Outstanding Ensemble and Outstanding Performance - Female for Lindström.
+It garnered seven Dora Mavor Moore Award nominations in the Musical Theatre Division and won three, for Outstanding Production, Outstanding Ensemble and Outstanding Performance – Female for Lindström.

 Dublin (2015–2017)

 In March 2015, it was announced that Once would return to Dublin.
 It was scheduled to play a limited run from 4 July to 22 August at the Olympia Theatre.
 The cast included Tom Parsons as Guy and Megan Riordan as Girl.
 On 28 July, it was then announced that Once had been extended and would run until 12 September.
 On 4 December 2015 it was announced that Once would return to Dublin and would play at the Olympia Theatre from 2 July – 27 August 2016.
 In 2017, the musical returned again to the Olympia Theatre from 30 June – 26 August.